pyta-uoft/website/index.md

 ### C0103 Invalid Name {#C0103}

-This error occurs when an invalid name is used as a variable name.
-All variable names should be of the form: a lowercase letter followed by a lowercase letter or digit.
+This error occurs when a name does not follow the format associated with to its type (constant, variable ...).

+- Variable/Attribute/Method/Argument: All variable/attribute/method/argument names should be of the form: a lowercase letter followed by a lowercase letter or digit.
 The minimum number of characters should be 2 and the maximum should be 30.

+- Constant: All constant names should be of the form: an uppercase letter followed by a uppercase letter or digit.

+- Class: All class names should be of the form: an uppercase letter followed by a lowercase letter or uppercase letter or digit.

+A special character accepted in all types of names is '_'.

 ```python
 def is_equal(obj):